MinaAlmasi/finetuning-BERT-bilingual-sentiment/README.md

 With this in mind, the current project aims to perform sentiment classifcation but bilingually in Spanish and English.
 This is achieved by finetuning several BERT-based models on English and Spanish data simultanously using HuggingFace's Trainer from their ```transformers``` package.
 The pipeline can be seperated into two parts:

 ### ```(P1) FINE-TUNING```
-Fine-tune several BERT-based models on labelled Spanish & English Twitter data (3 labels: negative, neutral, and positve).
+Finetuning several BERT-based models on labelled Spanish & English Twitter data (3 labels: negative, neutral, and positve).

 ### ```(P2) EVALUATION```
-Evaluate the models on test data, extracting overall performance as well as performance stratified by language.
+Evaluating the models on test data.

-By seperating the test set into the individual languages and evaluating the model on only these subsets, potential disparities in performance across the two languages is explored.
+Overall performance is extracted, but the models are also evaluated on subsets of the test data, seperated into English and Spanish.
+Asssesing models per language is done to uncover potential disparities in performance across the two languages.

 ## Reproducibility
 To reproduce the results, follow the instructions in the [Pipeline](https://github.com/MinaAlmasi/finetuning-BERT-bilingual-sentiment#pipeline) section.